 For the scapegoat daughters of narcissistic mothers, I want to bring you hope.

-When you’re in the cycle of madness, and you’re being consistently abused, there is still hope.
+When you’re in the cycle of madness, there is still hope.

 Even if you’ve gone no contact and your heads spinning so fast you don’t know if it’ll ever stop, there is still hope.